patrickcgray/cetacean_photogram/README.md

 python whale.py train --dataset=/path/to/dataset --weights=last
 ```

-Train with the pre-built model from this repository
+Train with the pre-built model from this repository.
+This file can be downloaded from https://github.com/patrickcgray/cetacean_photogram/releases and should be located in the cetacean_photogram directory:

 ```
 python whale.py train --dataset=/path/to/dataset --weights=cetacean_photogram_model.h5